Maji Maji Rebellion: Uprising

-The Qadiriyya Brotherhood declared a Jihad against the Germans, with Sufi Muslims now playing a major role in the rebellion.

 While this was the apex of the uprising, the Ngoni people decided to join in the revolt with a force of 5,000.
-The Muslim Gwangara Ngoni were relatively recent arrivals in the region, descendants of a remnant of the Ndwandwe confederation defeated by the Zulus in 1818 (other Ngoni states were formed in Malawi, Zambia, and north-central Tanzania).
+The Gwangara Ngoni were relatively recent arrivals in the region, descendants of a remnant of the Ndwandwe confederation defeated by the Zulus in 1818 (other Ngoni states were formed in Malawi, Zambia, and north-central Tanzania).
 German troops, armed with machine guns, departed from Mahenge to the Ngoni camp, which they attacked on 21 October.
 The Ngoni soldiers retreated, throwing away their bottles of war medicine and crying, "The maji is a lie!"
 Upon the outbreak of the fighting, Count Gustav Adolf von Götzen, governor of German East Africa, had requested reinforcements from the German government.
 Kaiser Wilhelm immediately ordered two cruisers with their Marine complements to the troubled colony.
 Reinforcements also arrived from as far away as New Guinea.
 When 1,000 regular soldiers from Germany arrived in October, Götzen felt he could go on the offensive and restore order in the south.